Beryl Potter: Personal life

-Potter was born in Liverpool, but lived most of her life in Scarborough, Ontario after moving there in 1954.
+Potter was born in Liverpool, but lived most of her life in the Toronto district of Scarborough, after moving there in 1954.
 She had three children with husband Victor Carter: Dianne Juda, Victor Carter Sr., and Dennis Potter.

 Potter was a triple amputee.
 She had both legs and one arm amputated after complications due to blood clots from a fall while working at the bakery and subsequent phlebitis due to a car accident.
 Potter also became blind in one eye as a result of doctors using iodine, which Potter was allergic to, to treat an infection.
 During the six-year period in which Potter was undergoing surgeries to deal with these health conditions, Potter became addicted to pain killers and was left by her husband.
 Because her legs were not amputated at the same length, Potter later developed uneven wheelchair posture and ensuing complications with pain and swelling.

 Potter died on May 1, 1998, at the age of 71.